Skip to content

 Protein Density: The Better Metric

-Grams of protein alone doesn't tell the full story.
-Protein density is grams of protein per 100 calories, and it's the real measure of how "protein-efficient" a food is.
-A chicken breast has 31g protein in 165 calories (18.8g per 100 cal).
+Grams of protein alone don't tell the whole story.
+Protein density — grams of protein per 100 calories — is the real measure of how efficient a food is.
+Chicken breast packs 31g protein in 165 calories (18.8g per 100 cal).
 Peanuts have 7g protein in 160 calories (4.4g per 100 cal).
 Same calorie count, wildly different protein payoff.

 Here are the protein-density champions: